Battling Citrus Greening

 Acres treated with antibiotics - results still years away

-The August 2017 trial by the CRDF which treated over 131,000 acres with MycoShield, FireLine, and FireWall products, the study concluded that “multiple years” were required before hoped for results could be shown.
-In the publicly available trial summary, “CRDF Bactericide Field Trial Update” presented at the Citrus Expo August 17, 2017, 8 out of 16 trial sites actually experienced decreases in fruit yield compared to untreated trees:
+The August 2017 CRDF trial treated more than 131,000 acres with products including MycoShield, FireLine, and FireWall.
+Public summaries from that period indicated that multiple years of treatment might be needed before hoped-for results.
+In the “CRDF Bactericide Field Trial Update” presented at the Citrus Expo on August 17, 2017, eight of sixteen trial sites reported decreases in fruit yield compared with untreated trees.

 CRDF Trial Results